ITALY TOURS | SMALL GROUP TOUR

 On Capri we take the funicular railway up to the town centre, where top fashion boutiques jostle for space alongside locals selling fruit and vegetables.

-We dine in a 5 star hotel in central Capri.
-After lunch we have some free time.
-Capri has plenty of scope for simply browsing the shops and enjoying the ambience.
-And stroll down to the Gardens of Augustus for some more great views.
+Later in the afternoon you’ll find Capri has plenty of scope for simply browsing the shops and enjoying the ambience.
+Stroll down to the Gardens of Augustus for some more great views.

 Meals: Breakfast and Lunch (3 course lunch including wine)

-* Price is denominated in Euros.
-Prices listed are based on twin share.
+* Price listed is based on twin share.

 Tour Price Includes:

-- Accommodation is included (the 4 star Residence Hotel in Amalfi, with a ‘Certificate of Excellence’ rating of 4.5 / 5 by Tripadvisor).
+- Accommodation (the 4 star Residence Hotel in Amalfi, with a ‘Certificate of Excellence’ rating of 4.5 / 5 by Tripadvisor)

 - 'Italy With Pleasure' provides a tour manager for the duration of the trip on hand to provide any support that you need